aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

-## AWS CloudFront Construct Library
+## Amazon CloudFront Construct Library
 A CloudFront construct - for setting up the AWS CDN with ease!

 Example usage: